Why Netflix’s ‘Human Resources’ is more than a workplace comedy

 As a creative exercise, Kroll says he asked his writers room which creatures were front and center for them.
 When you flip the question on Kroll, he just has all the feels.

-“I got married and had a child all basically in the time that we’ve made this show so far, so I think my Love Bug is definitely front and center,” he says.
+“I got married and had a child all basically in the time that we’ve made this show so far, so I think my Lovebug is definitely front and center,” he says.
 “But then I’m making Human Resources and Big Mouth, and I’m developing a number of other shows.
 And so I would have to admit that my Ambition Gremlin is also pretty central.
 With COVID and a brand-new baby, my Anxiety Mosquito is probably more present than it has been in the past,” he adds.
 “My philosophy in general is you’re at your best when all your creatures have a seat at the table in the conference room.
 They all have a say because they all are part of us for a reason, including our Shame Wizard and our Anxiety Mosquito.
 Understanding that certain people have a Depression Kitty that’s with them [because] that’s part of who they are and to deny that is to deny their essence.”

 If there were a creature dedicated to stress, it would certainly have a seat at Kroll’s table, as he is currently cowriting and executive-producing History of the World, Part II, the (very) long-awaited sequel to Mel Brooks’s 1981 film that satirizes major historical events throughout time.
 “I feel two different pressures and responsibilities,” says Kroll.
 “One, to the legacy of History of the World, Part I, and the work of Mel Brooks in general.
 The last thing I would ever want to do is not pay proper homage to my literal comedy hero,” he says.
 “And then the separate pressure of what stories are we telling and who’s telling them, which is something that I think everyone in entertainment is feeling now more than we did, for good reason.”